thisiscam/nozzle_cleaner/README.md

 Please feel free to adapt this to your use case!

 # Limitations

-Currently, only fixed x-gantry mounted wipers (typically found on bed-slinger printers) are supported.
-However, extending support to other mount types should be relatively simple.

 The script relies on waits for wiping moves to finish then checks the temperature --- this causes the printer to "pause" slightly in between wiping moves.
 I found this behavior to not be a problem for me.